DanBuchan/profile_drift_new/README.md

    This gives us an all-against-all evoltionary distance matrix but built on an MAFFT MSA that may not be meaningful

 f.
-Perform an all-against-all psiblast of the reps.
-Extract bits scores for a similarity matrix Scale/Normalise to between 0 and one and invert for a distance matrix Use Diamond to generate all the distances ~/Applications/Diamond/diamond makedb --in ./pfam_consensus_reps_labelled.fa --db pfam_consensus_reps_labelled.diamon
+Perform an all-against-all Needleman and wunsch of the reps.
+Extract bits scores for a similarity matrix Scale/Normalise to between 0 and one and invert for a distance matrix use pfam_reps_nw.py over our relabelled pfam_consensus_reps_labelled.fa wrote a morcambe script run_pfam.sh to batch job this over a couple of days as it is A LOT of comparisons 20k x 20k

 g.
 Psiblast Consensus seq against pfam blast db
 h. record drift